Roxy011/Php-logIn-Form/README.md

-Username, Email, Phone Number, Password will be different for other based on the database you have provided in your table.
+Username, Email, Phone Number, Password will be different for others based on the database you have provided in your table.

 Snapshots: